paawandesai/paawandesai.github.io/_pages/cv.md

   * Engineered a deployable structural prototype designed to enhance seismic resistance, validated through rigorous MATLAB simulations.
   * Developed LabVIEW deployment mechanisms to ensure real-time responsiveness and adaptability during seismic events.
   * Collaborated with the Human Centered Robotics Laboratory to test and refine the prototype, ensuring practicality and effectiveness in mitigating seismic risks.
+  * **Tools:** MATLAB, LabVIEW, SolidWorks

 * **eATP Signaling Pathways Research** (Jan 2018 – Aug 2021)
   * Investigated the role of pgp4-1 in extracellular ATP-induced stomatal closure under the guidance of Dr. Gregory Clark.
   * Contributed to advancements in understanding plant cell signaling mechanisms, with implications for improving agricultural productivity.
   * Published findings in peer-reviewed journals, presenting research at national conferences to share insights with the scientific community.
+  * **Tools:** ImageJ, RStudio

 Work Experience
 ======